furkankaplan/fk-firebase-kit-ios/README.md

 It's an open-source iOS application framework to simplify Firebase's most used utilities including authentication and realtime database processes and their documentation.

-Documentation will be ready after the development finisihed.
+Documentation will be ready after the development finished.